 Dopamine in Medical Practice: Beyond the Brain

 Dopamine’s applications extend beyond the realm of neurology.
 In medical practice, it’s used as a medicationMedicine is the field of science and practice that deals with the prevention, diagnosis, treatment, and cure of disease.
-Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is… Read More to treat:
+Think of it like this: • Your body is a complex machine. • Medicine is like a toolbox, and knowledge is needed to keep it running smoothly. • Doctors, nurses, and… Read More to treat:

 - Heart Failure: Dopamine can help improve heart function by increasing cardiac output and contractility.